1962 Plymouth Mid-Size Cars Fact Sheet

 Luminous Brown

-1962 Plymouth Mid-Size Facts and Specifications
+1962 Plymouth Mid-Size Cars Facts and Specifications

-General Year Information – 1962 Plymouth
+General Year Information – 1962 Plymouth Mid-Size Cars

-NOTE: The 1962 Plymouth is categorized in our Fact Sheets as a mid-size car due to its 116 inch wheelbase.
+The 1962 Plymouth is categorized in our Fact Sheets as a mid-size car due to its 116 inch wheelbase.
 While there were no full size cars in Plymouth’s lineup, Dodge and Chrysler both featured full size cars on a 122 inch wheelbase, the Dodge Custom 880 and, of course, the Chrysler Newport, 300 and 300H.
 The Dodge Dart and Polara will also be categorized as mid-size cars as they sit on the same 116 inch wheelbase as the Plymouth.
 Plymouth did not offer a full size 118-122 inch wheelbase car in 1962.

-The Plymouth Valiant is a compact car and not covered in this Fact Sheet.
+NOTE: The Plymouth Valiant is a compact car and not covered in this Fact Sheet.

 A New Look

 As the Valiant had proved successful addition in 1961, this year the all other Plymouth cars received a styling chance similar to the Valiant.
 The rear side feature line did stop short of the Valiant’s around-the-wheelhouse sweep.
 In fact, the back of the cars looked like the outcome of mating a Valiant rear fascia with a regular 1961 Plymouth.
 The low, thin center dorsal fin remained atop the rear deck.
 The grille was not a Valiant inspiration either.
 It was concave, with a series of concave, vertically-segmented fins.
-Dual horizontal head¬lamps were seen.
-The inner lenses were set into the grille and looked smaller than the outer lenses, which were positioned in large, tunneled, circular housings at each corer of the body.
-Roof lines were a radical departure from the past, most having wrap-around backlights and a more formal look.
+Dual horizontal headlamps were fitted.
+The inner lenses were set into the grille and looked smaller than the outer lenses, which were positioned in large, tunneled, circular housings at each corner of the body.
+Roof lines were a radical departure from the past, with most having wrap-around backlights and a more formal look.
 A long hood/short deck theme was apparent throughout the line.

 Like the Valiant, the 1962 Plymouths promoted 32,000 mile intervals between chassis lubrication.
 The cars used printed electrical circuit boards; higher torque starters; unit-body construction and a new aluminum transmission case for the automatic transmissions.